Have you slammed onto ruts or slipped into boring routines lately? If so read on and get ready for a fun new adventure!

 Do you lead with the working memory in mind?

 How Working Memory Kicks In

-Unless looking for lost golf balls, that hold up games – stay with a thing until you find it.
+Unless looking for lost golf balls, that hide behind bushes and hold up friends – stay with a thing until you find it.
 Look for innovative answers on opposite sides of issues!